 Prosp.
-Chornovola – Memorial for the Lviv Ghetto Victims
+Chornovola – Lviv Ghetto Victims memorial

 DescriptionThe Sholem Aleichem Jewish Culture Society in Lviv initiated the construction of a monument to the victims of the ghetto.
 A project for the monument had already been proposed at the time by sculptor Luisa Sterenstein of Jerusalem, a former resident of Lviv.
 The general budget of the project, which was subject to several revisions due to the inflation of the 1990s, comprised over 500,000 Soviet rubles.
 In spite of the obstacles, the construction was eventually successfully completed, and on August 23, 1992, the memorial complex to the victims of the Lviv ghetto (1941-1943) was officially opened.